anfraz7/anyas-little-textbook/_pages/08-statement-of-purpose.md

 ### 4. conclusion

-The conclusion is a very easy place to fall into vague statements—“I am so excited to take this next step of pursing a PhD” / “[School] would be the perfect place for me to spend the next five years” !
+The conclusion is a very easy place to fall into vague statements--“I am so excited to take this next step of pursing a PhD” / “[School] would be the perfect place for me to spend the next five years” !
 Don’t fall into the trap!
 Keep it you-specific.
 I used this space to talk about my long-term career goal of being a professor so I could cultivate a specific research group environment, mentor the next generation of researchers, and further my specific research goals.